brodul/brodul-infra/README.md

 # brodul personal infrastructure

-This is an experiment, if I can have my personal infrastructure opened up as much as posible.
+This is an experiment, if I can have my personal infrastructure opened up as much as possible.

 @brodul on twitter

 ## Tools used

-For provisionign we will use:
+For provisioning we will use:

 - Terraform and terragrunt
 - Ansible